OpenCHAMI/tutorial-2025/Phase 1/Readme.md

 ### Service Configuration

-The OpenCHAMI release rpm is created with sensible default configurations for this tutorial and all configuration files are included in the `/etc/openchami` directory.
+The OpenCHAMI release RPM is created with sensible default configurations for this tutorial and all configuration files are included in the `/etc/openchami` directory.
 To understand each one in detail, review the [service_configuration](service_configuration.md) instructions

 ## Install and Configure OpenCHAMI Client